 Purchasing a home is an important investment that generally pays off big returns in the long run.
 Most experts agree that buying a house is a great way to build wealth in the future.
 Although real estate markets go up and down, over the long run they tend to increase.
-Additionally, in many markets it’s cheaper to own than rent.
-Interest rates have remained near all time lows allowing the cost of financing to remain cheap.
+Additionally, in many markets, it’s cheaper to own than rent.

 - Initial Interview – expectations and goals.
 Financing requirements